NSAWTraining/GithubProjectManagement/sandbox/Benjamin_Richards.md

 ## Artificial Intelligence

 ### Background
-AI is not new to NOAA.
+*AI is not new to NOAA*.
 NOAA’s robust experience with AI applications across a range of mission areas are already demonstrating significant improvements in performance and skill at greatly reduced costs and compute time in arenas as diverse as deep-sea exploration, habitat